Self-hosting · Memory-safe · Zero runtime deps

 executable

-The self-hosting compiler is written in Strada and compiles Strada source code to portable C, which is then compiled by GCC to produce fast, native executables with no runtime dependencies beyond the standard C library.
+The self-hosting compiler is written in Strada and compiles to portable C, which GCC turns into fast native executables with no runtime dependencies beyond libc.

 Up and running in minutes.